 If you decide that kitten food or treats could do your adult cat some good, introduce it gradually to them.
 Restrain from making abrupt changes, as they can cause gastrointestinal problems thanks to the sudden increase in calories.

 The best way of going about this transition is by mixing equal parts of their standard food with kitten food.
-After doing that for about two weeks, you can now increase the portion size of kitten food while decreasing that of their normal food until their entire meal consists of pure kitten food.
+After doing that for about 2 weeks, you can now increase the portion size of kitten food while decreasing that of their normal food until their entire meal consists of pure kitten food.